Frequently Asked Questions about the Digital, Written and Oral Communication Studio

 What is the Digital, Written and Oral Communication Studio?

-The Digital, Written and Oral Communication Studio, or DWOC Studio, is a place where you can get help with both writing and oral presentation assignments, including assignments for the Integrative Core, the Writing and Oral Communication portfolio, and assignments from courses in you major.
-We can also help you with graduate school application essays, resumes, and cover letters.
+The Digital, Written and Oral Communication Studio, or DWOC Studio, is a place where you can get help with both writing and oral presentation assignments, including assignments for the Integrative Core, the Writing and Oral Communication portfolio and assignments from courses in your major.
+We can also help you with graduate school application essays, resumes and cover letters.

 How do I make an appointment for a writing or oral communication consultation?

 It’s easy—just visit our appointment page, register, and click on an open slot on our schedule.

 When can I make an appointment to practice an oral presentation?

 You can make an appointment to discuss ideas, work on speech outlines, review PowerPoint or Prezi slides or practice an oral presentation in our private consultation room any time we are open.

 Can I make an online appointment?

 Yes, synchronous, online appointments are available any time we are open.
 We recommend that you make an online appointment only when it is not possible for you to attend a face-to-face session at our location in the KHIC library.
 For more on online appointments, please see our Online Appointments page.

 What do I need to bring with me to the consultation?